psu13/mutable-hakyll/posts/eclipse-2024.md

 > <a data-flickr-embed="true" href="https://www.flickr.com/photos/79904144@N00/53641393587/in/album-72177720316099516/" title="IMG_0800"><img src="https://live.staticflickr.com/65535/53641393587_901f0f69a5_w.jpg" width="400" height="300" alt="IMG_0800"/></a>

 But just like in 2017 we had great luck.
-We had some clouds, but they were thin and high, and at prime time we could still see the great show.
+We had some clouds, but they were thin and high.
+At prime time we could still see the great show.

 Here's my favorite shot from this year: